vitaut/schubfach/README.md

-# schubfach++
+# Schubfach

-An improved version of the Schubfach algorithm - fast and accurate conversion of IEEE-754 `double` values to decimal strings.
+A C++ implementation of the Schubfach algorithm - fast and accurate conversion of IEEE-754 `double` values to decimal strings.

 Usage: